 Most importantly, if you don’t have one already, it’s crucial to have a fully functional carbon monoxide detector installed in order to detect a possible gas leak in your home.
 If not, you may be caught by surprise with a few nasty physical symptoms.
 Since carbon monoxide is a colourless, odourless gas, it’ll be extremely difficult to detect without a gas leak detector to guide you along the way.

 Remember, carbon monoxide poisoning is preventable by following correct procedures.
 Banjo Nominees is a fully licenced and accredited gas fitter based in Melbourne – boasting over 55 years of experience.
-Contact us for a reliable quote.
+Contact us for a reliable quote on gas fitting and commercial plumbing services.